Cryptology: Encode and Decode Secret Messages

 Hence, he highly recommends that you submit a draft so he can give you feedback.

-When everything is fine (after you make changes as applicable based on my feedback), please submit your work in the appropriate area in the Canvas course.
+When everything is fine (after you make changes as applicable based on my feedback), please submit your work in the appropriate area: Assignments page → Project in the Canvas course.

-Only projects submitted in the Canvas course are graded.
+Only the projects submitted in the appropriate place in the Canvas course are graded.

 (8.)
 All work must be turned in by the final due date to receive credit.